I Was on a Compilation CD With Don McGahn in College | Washingtonian (DC)

 But in true Fighting Irish fashion, rather than consider what separates Don McGahn and I (a lot I would guess), it’s more worthwhile to consider what we had in common in the Jericho Sessions days.
 We both found that to survive and thrive at “Catholic Disneyland” in (not much of a college town) South Bend it was essential to rock and roll, to make music and document it–however inconvenient it was.
 We came from the East and we brought our semi-pro gear, semi-pro attitude with us.
 We didn’t quite fit the sporty-preppy mold.

 Look at the insert to the Jericho Sessions—there’s Don in the center proudly sporting his ax, and just to his left, I’m banging the kit in a dorm basement.
-Both us need a haircut.
+Both of us need a haircut.

 John Dugan is a writer who lives in Chicago.
 His Northern Virginia punk band from the late ’80s, Indian Summer, will play a reunion show at VFW Post 9274 (7118 Shreve Rd) in Falls Church on August 3.
 Doors at 7 PM.